-However, if the vehicle is damaged in a crash, the aim of the headlamps can be affected and adjustment can be necessary.
+However, if the vehicle is damaged in a crash, the aim of the headlamps may be affected and adjustment may be necessary.

-If oncoming vehicles flash their high beams at you, this can mean the vertical aim of your headlamps needs to be adjusted.
+If oncoming vehicles flash their high beams at you, this may mean the vertical aim of your headlamps needs to be adjusted.

-It is recommended that the vehicle is taken to your dealer/retailer for service if the headlamps need to be adjusted.
+It is recommended that the vehicle is taken to your dealer for service if the headlamps need to be adjusted.
 It is possible however, to re-aim the headlamps as described.